rland93/msutherland/content/posts/programming/read-the-datasheet.md

 There's another reason I like datasheets.
 And that is that it makes the power of computers very legible.
 I wasn't alive when such things were actually printed out and mailed, but there is something about a 3,000 page datasheet that makes you really *think* about how much power is in that tiny silicon die.
 It's a dense 3,000 pages.
 If you wanted to write a book that was 3,000 pages long, you would spend quite a long time.
 To make a chip with a datasheet 3,000 pages long, not only do you need to write the datasheet -- you also have to make the chip!

-In my early use of using computers, I knew they held within much complexity.
+I knew from the beginning that computers were complex.
 But there is nothing like reading a long datasheet to really step back and internalize just how much complexity is there.

 That doesn't even cover software complexity, of course.
 A datasheet doesn't even capture the programs that can run on a chip -- just what you can do with the chip and its registers!